aaron-grau/curic/javascript/projects/asteroids/README.md

 the `asteroids`.

 ### `GameView`

+Your `GameView` class will be responsible for holding a

 Define an `GameView` class in `lib/gameView.js`.
 The `GameView` should store a `Game` and a drawing `ctx`.